 - Paperback ISBN:

 Maurice Herlihy received an A.B. in Mathematics from Harvard University, and a Ph.D. in Computer Science from M.I.T.
 He has served on the faculty of Carnegie Mellon University, on the staff of DEC Cambridge Research Lab, and is currently a Professor in the Computer Science Department at Brown University.
-Maurice Herlihy is an ACM Fellow, and is the recipient of the 2003 Dijkstra Prize in Distributed Computing.
-He shared the 2004 Gödel Prize with Nir Shavit, the highest award in theoretical computer science.
-In 2012 he shared the Edsger W. Dijkstra Prize In Distributed Computing with Nir Shavit.
+Dr. Herlihy is an ACM Fellow, and is the recipient of the 2003 Dijkstra Prize in Distributed Computing.
+He shared the 2004 Gödel Prize with Nir Shavit, with whom he also shared the 2012 Edsger W. Dijkstra Prize In Distributed Computing.

 Brown University, Providence, RI, USA

 Nir Shavit received a B.A. and M.Sc. from the Technion and a Ph.D. from the Hebrew University, all in Computer Science.
 From 1999 to 2011 he served as a member of technical staff at Sun Labs and Oracle Labs.
-He shared the 2004 Gödel Prize with Maurice Herlihy, the highest award in theoretical computer science.
+He shared the 2004 Gödel Prize with Maurice Herlihy, with whom he also shared the 2012 Edsger W. Dijkstra Prize in Distributed Computing.
 He is a Professor in the Electrical Engineering and Computer Science Department at M.I.T. and the Computer Science Department at Tel-Aviv University.
-In 2012 he shared the Edsger W. Dijkstra Prize In Distributed Computing with Maurice Herlihy.

 Professor of Computer Science, Massachusetts Institute of Technology, Cambridge, MA, USA